xcart/xcart-docs/_pages/kb_en/general_setup/installation/activating_your_license.md

 The X-Cart 5 package available for download from the [www.x-cart.com](http://www.x-cart.com/) website is a 30-day feature-complete trial of the X-Cart 5 Business edition.
 This trial package is licensed for evaluation purposes only.
 To use your X-Cart 5 installation for purposes other than evaluation, you need a Full X-Cart 5 license (like Free, Business, Multivendor or Ultimate) which must be activated for your store.
 The feature comparison guide for the different types of Full X-Cart license is [available on our website](https://www.x-cart.com/software-pricing.html).

 A Free license can be obtained and activated by anyone through the use of the Activate free license feature of the X-Cart 5 trial.
-The rest of the license types (Business, Multivendor and Ultimate) are non-free and must be purchased; for each X-Cart 5 license you purchase you get a license activation key which you must use to activate your license.
+Premium license types (Business, Multivendor and Ultimate) are non-free and must be purchased; for each X-Cart 5 license you purchase you get a license activation key which you must use to activate your license.
 Paid (non-free) addons for X-Cart 5 are also provided with licenses that require activation.

 {% toc %}